 Indian Point Memorial Forest (UMB): 290 acres

 The Chaboiganing Preserve is a mixture of both open fields and woodlands.
 Entirely wooded, Indian Point includes the largest old-growth red oak stand in the northern Lower Peninsula with trees up to 150 years old.

-A total of 5.6 miles of easy trails for hiking and skiing are available between the two lands.
+More than 2.5 miles of easy trails for hiking and skiing are available between the two lands.
 The Burt Lake Trail runs along both of these lands, and a parking area is situated between along the Burt Lake Trail and between the two lands.
 Please note that hunting is allowed on Indian Point.

 In 1985, the Indian Point Forest was purchased by a sawmill and slated for heavy logging.
 A grassroots group spearheaded by conservationist Wendy O’Neil expressed great concern for this treasured area because of its red oak forest, one of the most significant in the Midwest.
 In response, Little Traverse Conservancy coordinated efforts to purchase the property with a substantial grant from the Michigan Natural Resources Trust Fund.
 Partners included the University of Michigan Biological Station, the Michigan chapter of The Nature Conservancy, local property owners, and citizens raise the needed funds.
 The Biological Station now owns Indian Point.
 In 1993, Little Traverse Conservancy used donated funds to purchase 192 acres adjacent to Indian Point to form the Chaboiganing Preserve.
 The Pieniozek family donated an adjacent two acres in 2012.